georgesovetov/python-style-guide/README.md

 - Immutability is blissful.

-## Changes and Contibution
+## Feedback, Changes and Contibution

 This document is subject to revise, refine and improve.
 It will not change dramatically.

+Please leave feedback, ask, comment and contribute if you
-Everyone who thinks that can make this style guide better, please ask, comment and contribute.
+- think you can make this style guide better,
+- faced some formatting challenge,
+- have any other questions and comments.

+Leave feedback here under lines of code, create issues and pull requests or contact me directly.
 You're welcomed.

 ## Style Guide